Ashutosh-kumar-Vishwakarma/My-internship-project-/README.md

 # My-internship-project-
-This is my first project internship project on pricing landing page
+This is my first internship project on pricing landing page